Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

 - A demo video on how to use the Gate Plot macro can be viewed [here](https://drive.google.com/file/d/1y6AU7GrpoWOAUvuk7VYGMusH5IDccW2N/view?usp=drive_link).
 Also a video on how to display inbound ETA's effectively can be viewed [here](https://drive.google.com/file/d/1pwc2dn-Yz74o74bhURSSjouanFo09Ewe/view?usp=drive_link).

 ### Key Features
-- **Gate Change Management**: Automates the process of changing gate assignments by looking up flight identifiers and updating the corresponding gate information seamlessly.
+- **Gate Sheet Building and Management**: Automates the process of building gate sheets and changing aircraft routes and gate assignments assignments by looking up flight identifiers and updating the corresponding aircraft and gate information seamlessly.
-- **Priority Assignment**: Allows users to add "PRIORITY" tags to specific flights easily, ensuring that critical operations are highlighted and addressed promptly.
+- **Priority Assignment**: Allows users to add "PRIORITY" tags to specific flights easily, ensuring that time critical operations are highlighted and addressed promptly.
 - **User-Friendly Interface**: The macro prompts users for confirmation before executing actions, making it easier for operational staff to interact with the tool and confidently implement changes.

 ### Impact